 The Wildhorse Lake is an excellent spot for camping.
 It is surrounded by many small lakes and a few trails.
 To reach the other lakes just follow the trails.
 Wildhorse and Kinky lakes are supplied with fish and offer excellent fishing.

 Location: Take Highway 16 west of Hinton and go 20 kilometres until you see a sign for Wildhorse Lake Trails.
 Park by the dock.
 From there you will see a water pump - the trail is on your right.

 Along the trail you will observe incredible sandstone formations naturally sculptured by the wind.
 Certain parts of the trail offer a spectacular skyline view of the Sundance Valley.
 From here you will have a clear view of the blue lakes below.
 Along the trail there are many fresh water springs.
 The length of the trail 1-way is 9 kilometres.
 Please be aware that you will be traveling on active logging and oilfield roads.

-Location: Start from the beginning of Switzer Drive (the stop lights from the east side of Hinton).
-Follow the road to the end (past Parklane trailer court).
-Take the first left turn behind the mill.
-Go across Athabasca River on the 1-lane bridge and keep going until you see a fork in the road and a sign stating Emerson Creek Road.
-Note that if you set your mileage from the stop lights this should be 17 kilometres at the turnoff.
-Take a right turn and follow Emerson Creek Road past Emerson Lake Campground.
+Location: Follow Switzer Drive to the Valley District, turn left onto the Willow Creek Road turnoff.
+Drive 5 kilometres and turn right at the Emerson Creek Road.
+Take a right.
+Follow Emerson Creek Road signs until you get to Emerson Lakes Campground, approximately kilometre 59 on the yellow signs.
 Continue for 8 kilometres past Emerson Creek Campground and you will come to a parking lot.
 There should be a sign stating Wild Sculpture Hiking Trail.
 At the entry of the trail there is a small booth, which should have information about the trail.